07 Aug Galangal Root (Storage + Cooking Tips)

 Both galangal and ginger are rhizomes, a type of underground creeping stem of a plant that sends out shooters to create new plants, in the ginger family (turmeric and cardamom are also in this family).
 Their biggest difference is their taste: galangal has a sharp citrusy, almost piney flavor, while ginger is fresh, pungently spicy, and barely sweet — that means that they cannot be used interchangeably.

 Apart from its culinary uses, galangal is extremely useful medically.
 Galangal oil has been commonly prescribed by homeopaths and herbalists for its medicinal uses.
 Consuming galangal regularly can aid the digestion process, and reduce constipation and vomiting.
 It has been found effective as a remedy for ulcers and inflammation of the stomach.
 Galangal has been known to improve blood circulation, especially in the hands and feet, thereby improving oxygen supply and nutrient supply to these parts.
 It can also aid respiratory problems like congestion and helps regulate breathing rate.
 The galangal herb is used extensively throughout the East as a snuff for nasal infections.
-A mixture of galangal and lime juice is used as a tonic for cough and cold.
+A mixture of galangal and lime juice is used as a tonic for a cough and cold.
 Additionally, galangal powder is used against bad breath as a mouth freshener.

 Once galangal has been dried and crushed and kept in boiling water, one can make galangal tea.
 This tea can be consumed regularly to produce a soothing and calming effect on the body.
 Galangal possesses tonic and antibacterial qualities and can be used to heal minor cuts and wounds.
 Powdered galangal made into a paste can be rubbed onto the body to ease aches and pains.
 In India, galangal is valued for its use in perfumes and deodorants.
 It is occasionally used as an aromatic stimulant in atmospheric purifiers as well.